List of Warriors characters: Tallstar

+Leader of WindClan when Firestar first joins ThunderClan.
+He died of old age in Starlight, which triggered a leadership struggle between his former deputy, Mudclaw, and Onewhisker, whom he named as his new deputy immediately prior to his death.

 Onestar

 Leader of WindClan after Tallstar.
-His son was Darktail, and he ultimately died fighting him.
+He had an illegitimate son named Darktail, and he rejected him when he was young.
+He ultimately died fighting him.

 The New Prophecy

 Crowfeather

 Deputy of WindClan under Harestar.
 He was the chosen WindClan cat for the journey to find the lake territories.
 He mated with Leafpool, with whom he had Hollyleaf, Lionblaze, and Jayfeather.
 He also mated with Nightcloud, with whom he had Breezepelt.

 Mudclaw

-Warrior of WindClan.
-Led a rebellion against Onestar.
+Warrior and former deputy of WindClan.
+Led a rebellion against Onewhisker in an attempt to regain the right to leadership, but was killed in the process.

 Power of Three

 Breezepelt

 Breezepelt is the son of Crowfeather and Nightcloud.
 It is revealed in Long Shadows that he is also half-brother to Hollyleaf, Jayfeather, and Lionblaze, whose parents are Crowfeather and ThunderClan medicine cat Leafpool.
 He trained in the Dark Forest for a while, angry about his father's rejection of him, before eventually reconciling with him in Crowfeather's Trial.

 Nightcloud

 Nightcloud is the mother of Breezepelt and former mate of Crowfeather.
 She and Crowfeather separate following the revelation in Sunrise that Crowfeather also fathered Hollyleaf, Jayfeather, and Lionblaze with ThunderClan medicine cat Leafpool.
 They argue with each other for a while, before eventually reconciling in Crowfeather's Trial.